open-component-model/ocm-k8s-toolkit/docs/getting-started.md

 > [!IMPORTANT]
 > The ocm-controllers need to be able to access the OCI registry, in which the OCM component version is stored.
 So, you
-> either must provide credentials for the OCI registry or make the OCM component version public.
+> either must provide [credentials][ocm-credentials] for the OCI registry or make the OCM component version public.

 At last, we need to adjust the OCM repository in the CR `ocmrepository` to point to the OCI registry we specified above.
 Open the file `examples/helm-configuration-localization/bootstrap.yaml` and change the field `baseUrl`.